Holomorphic curves in exploded manifolds: virtual fundamental class

 \subsection{Orienting Kuranishi charts}

 \

-We orient our Kuranishi charts using the homotopy of $D\dbar$ to a complex-linear operator.
+We orient our Kuranishi charts using a canonical homotopy of $D\dbar$ to a complex-linear operator.
 At holomorphic curves $f$, $T_{f}\dmsw(\ex B)$ has a canonical complex structure, described in section 2.7 of \cite{evc}.
-In the more general case of curves in a family of targets $\hat {\ex B}\longrightarrow \ex B_{0}$, $T_{f}\dmsw(\hat {\ex B})\ov{\ex B_{0}}$ has a canonical complex structure.\footnote{ Given a submersion $\ex A\longrightarrow \ex B_{0}$, we use the notation $T\ex A\ov{\ex B_{0}}$ to indicate the vertical tangent space of $\ex A$.} In this section, we discuss a canonical orientation of our Kuranishi charts relative to $\ex B_{0}$.
+In the more general case of curves in a family of targets $\hat {\ex B}\longrightarrow \ex B_{0}$, $T_{f}\dmsw(\hat {\ex B})\ov{\ex B_{0}}$ has a canonical complex structure.\footnote{Given a submersion $\pi:\ex A\longrightarrow \ex B_{0}$, we use the notation $T\ex A\ov{\ex B_{0}}$ to indicate the vertical tangent bundle of $\ex A$ --- i.e. the kernel of $T\pi$; see section 2.7.2 of \cite{evc} for a discussion of $T_{f}\dmsw(\hat {\ex B})\ov{\ex B_{0}}$.} In this section, we discuss a canonical orientation of our Kuranishi charts relative to $\ex B_{0}$.
 This orientation is only defined in a neighborhood of the homomorphic curves, so we construct Gromov--Witten invariants in this neighborhood where the orientation is defined.